 While history seems to be spilling out around every corner in most European cities, Inverness had a few places that stood out – and had some pretty gorgeous views, too.
 In addition to th list below, you can also visit Inverness Cathedral,

 Inverness Castle is hard to miss when checking out the other things to do in Inverness.
 Perched on top of a hill, it is a great place to walk up to for the surrounding views, even if you don’t go inside.

 The site of the castle was established by King Malcolm III in 1057 as a stronghold, after destroying Macbeth’s Castle at Crown Hill.
 But, the current structure is from the 1830s and is used as the Inverness Sheriff’s Court today.

 The Battle of Culloden was the final confrontation of the Jacobite risings of 1745 where they were defeated by the Hanoverian forces.
 We had a lovely, albeit rainy, walk on the trails of the historic Culloden Battlefield.

-Another historic place with amazing views is Fort George – just a short drive from downtown.
+Another place with meaningful British history (and amazing views) is Fort George.
+It is just a short drive from downtown.
 You could even spot dolphins, whales, and seals from the top of the fort while learning about its history.

 The fort was built after the Battle of Culloden as a secure base for King George II’s army.
 While it has remained in continuous use as a garrison, it has never been attacked.